cis-famu/design-project-the-matrix/milestone-1.md

 1. The potential risk of financial challenges such as underfunding
 2. Prep Easy AI could face competition from other food/tech start-ups or companies that are already in the market

-## Budget, Scope, & Time estimates:
+## Budget, Scope, & Time estimates !click code to see break down better:

 1.Project Concept and Design          Time (hr.)
 Cost/hr	 Total 	    Non-Labor(Cost) 	Start Date   Due Dates